Ishtar (film): Post-production

 Due to his history with both stars, the new studio head promised to stay out of Ishtar's post-production, but Beatty and Hoffman felt that move was subtly intended to undermine the film by suggesting it was a failure for which he wanted to avoid responsibility.
 They worried it would hurt the film when it was released before Christmas 1986.

 Interpersonal difficulties from Morocco continued in post-production.
 May was supposed to direct actors when they looped their lines in a recording studio, but sometimes left the job to Beatty or one of the editors.
 Most of those absences were in sessions with Adjani, who was required to lower her voice because her character had to pass as a boy for most of the film.
 This strained her relationship with Beatty even more.

 The film's raw footage before editing, known as 'rushes', came to 108 hours, more than three times that typical for a comedy.
 Three teams of editors, one each for Beatty, Hoffman, and May worked almost continuously to produce cuts of the film to each principal's liking.
 Because McElwaine, whom he had tried to please as a friend, was no longer in charge, Beatty eventually relented to letting May cut the film her way, partly because he detested Puttnam and believed he was leaking negative information about Ishtar to the media.
 "Just tell the asshole to keep paying the bills," he is reported to have told another Columbia executive.
 The costs, which Puttnam had believed would come under control in post-production, instead continued to mount.

 Eventually, it became clear the film would not be ready in time for Christmas.
 When the release date of late spring of 1987 was announced, later than had been expected, stories in the media about the film's troubles increased.
 Industry insiders began to refer to it as The Road to Ruin and Warrensgate, after the expensive 1980 flop Heaven's Gate.
-Beatty, who had kept the media off the set during production, took these gibes personally.
-He and May began to fight more frequently in the editing room.
+Beatty, who had kept the media off the set during production, took these gibes personally, and he and May began to fight more frequently in the editing room.

 Finally, with the new release date looming, Bert Fields was called in to mediate between the director and stars.
 Beatty denies this, but Fields and others say he was present in the editing room.
 The agent has been described as having final cut, although he claims that was May's.
 Tensions continued as Beatty was trying to placate Adjani and lobbied for more footage of her.
 When they were finished, the editors were furious as no one had gone over the complete film.
 Beatty refused to show Puttnam the final cut.